 The customer success manager shouldn’t look to tick off all product capabilities on a list, but address the customer’s direct needs and showcase that part of the product.
 Rushing a prospect through a quick demo can come across as insincere or as if your CSM doesn’t care.
 It’s much wiser for your CSM to introduce the prospect to a support team member who can walk them through it.

-Investing extra product mentoring is ideal to make sure the customer successfully onboards, as 75% of all users will churn within 90 days.
-Also for a big customer, or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
+Investing extra product mentoring is ideal to make sure the customer successfully onboard.
+Also for a big customer or big potential customer, you’ll want to ensure your customer success manager has informed the support team lead.
 That way support teams can work proactively to help reduce churn.

 Here the customer success manager should liaise with an account manager in the support team.
 Good account management helps the customer roll out the software at their company.

-This process helps the customer shape the software to be compatible to their requirements.
-It also shares knowledge and helps the customer develop their business – a healthy step towards building a long lasting relationship.
+This process helps the customer shape the software to be compatible with their requirements.
+It also shares knowledge and helps the customer develop their business – a healthy step towards building a long-lasting relationship.

 When it comes to hiring a customer success manager for this role you’ll need: